cpdis/Manager_READMEs/README.md

-# Manager_READMEs
+# Documents and Resources

-Collecting personal READMEs for various well known (and not so well known) managers around the tech industry.
+Collecting personal READMEs and other documents from various well known (and not so well known) managers around the tech industry.